RickQuest/SemesterLogix/README.md

 To effectively run SemesterLogix, you will need:
 - **Operating System**: Windows
 - **Software Dependencies**:
   - [Qt 6.8](https://www.qt.io/download) for GUI and application logic.
-Note: Versions newer than Qt 5.15 are not tested.
   - Qt Extension for Visual Studio
   - Xpdf (included in the repo) for extracting information from PDF course schedules.